More about the program

 "Starting" is defined as the date that your device connects through the mobile app.
 For EVs, this refers to successfully completing the test charge step.

 Participants can also earn monthly rewards of $25 per connected device (EV or heat pump).
-These accumulate throughout the program, and will be paid out as a lump-sum credit on the bill that comes after the program ends, on August 31, 2025.
+These accumulate throughout the program, and will be paid out as a lump-sum credit on a UI statement within 2 billing cycles from the close of the program, on August 31, 2025.

 Participants can earn $25 each month that their EV is connected.
 Those joining in July 2024 can earn up to $300 in monthly rewards.